CBSkarmory/AWGW/README.md

 To run (and build at once), `bazel run //:awgw-v0.5-alpha'`

-To run, the use the generated executable or jar file (in `bazel-bin/`)
+To run, the use the generated executable in `bazel-bin/`

+Alternatively, build a standalone jar file using `bazel build //:awgw-v0.5-alpha_deploy.jar`.
+This will generate `awgw-v0.5-alpha_deploy.jar` in `bazel-bin/`.

 ## Description